Once upon a time in America, a large number of people lived in abject poverty, out of sight and out of mind.

 Inspiration for Good

-Riis was a Dutch immigrant.
-He began his career as a police reporter.
-During this time, he became convinced that the only way to help people, most fellow immigrants, out of their squalid conditions was to educate the richer classes.
+Riis was a Dutch immigrant who began his career as a police reporter.
+He became convinced that the only way to help people out of their squalid conditions was to educate the richer classes.

 Armed with a camera with a powder flash, Riis documented life in tenements.
 He also made sketches.
-His work was published in an 1889 article in Scribner’s Magazine.
-The article was a success, so he expanded his work into a book.
+His work was published in an 1889 Scribner’s Magazine article.
+The article was a success, and his work was turned into a book.

 The Other Half

-Entire families lived in these rooms.
-In many cases, they had no windows, and there were no indoor toilets or bathing facilities.
-The law said there needed to be one outhouse per 20 people.
+Rooms in tenements were 10 square feet, usually without windows, and entire families lived in one room.
+There were no indoor toilets or bathing facilities.
+The law required only one outhouse per 20 people.

-Disease was rampant and infant mortality was higher than the rest of the population.
+Disease was rampant, and infant mortality was higher than in the rest of the population.

 The deplorable conditions were the result of greedy landlords who did no maintenance on their buildings and were only interested in collecting rent.
-For many families, rent was half of their salaries.
+Rent, for many families, was half of their salaries.